-Lucy’s Guide To Colorado National Monument Elopement Locations
+Lucy’s Guide To Colorado National Monument Wedding & Elopement Locations

-Colorado National Monument has been on my list of places to check out for a few years now, and I’m so glad I got the chance to see it first hand last month!
+Colorado National Monument has been on my list of places to check out for a few years now.
+I’m so glad I got the chance to see it firsthand last month!
 This desert landscape is just outside of Grand Junction, Colorado.
 This area is also known as the Western Slope, and it’s an underrated gem for the adventurous couple!
-In this post I’ll outline some of my favorite Colorado National Monument elopement locations!
+In this post, I’ll outline some of my favorite Colorado National Monument wedding and elopement locations!
 You can see one lovely couple’s vow renewal in CO National Monument here!

 Get in touch to start planning your CO National Monument Elopement!